Hall & Oates: 1967–1972: Formation and early years

 Daryl Franklin Hohl (born in Pottstown, Pennsylvania, on October 11, 1946) and John William Oates (born in New York City on April 7, 1948) first met at the Adelphi Ballroom in Philadelphia in 1967.
-At the time they met, each was heading his own musical group, Hall with The Temptones and Oates with The Masters.
-They were there for a band competition when gunfire rang out between two rival gangs, and in trying to escape, they ran to the same service elevator.
-On further discovering that they were interested in the same music and that both were attending Philadelphia's Temple University, they started spending time together on a regular basis and eventually shared a number of apartments in the city.
+Each was heading his own musical group, Hall with The Temptones and Oates with The Masters.
+They were attending a band competition, when they discovered that they were interested in the same music and both were attending Temple University.
+They started spending time together and eventually shared a number of apartments in the city.
 One of the apartments they shared had "Hall & Oates" on the mailbox, which became the duo's common nickname.
 It took them another two years to form a musical duo, and three years after that, they signed to Atlantic Records and released their debut album.
-The two didn't start working together seriously until 1970 after Oates got back from an extended stay in Europe.
+The two did not start working together seriously until 1970 after Oates returned from an extended stay in Europe.